danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

 };
 ```

 Now we have the token, we need to verify it.
-We'll use a helper function named `verifyToken` for that in `src/verify-token.js`:
+We'll use another helper function for that in `src/verify-token.js`:

 ```shell
 lambda-authorizers